 Career Change from Military Intelligence Analyst to Cybersecurity Analyst: ATS Resume Guide

 Military intelligence analysts have threat analysis, security clearance, and operational security skills that cybersecurity teams value.
 However, ATS systems in the private sector do not recognize military classification levels, intelligence terminology, or defense-specific tools.
 This guide covers how to translate military intelligence experience into civilian cybersecurity keywords.
+New to ATS optimization?
+Start with our Ultimate ATS Guide.

 Expected ATS Score Impact